Stay Connected with Us

 At this time, we are not accepting Mass intentions.

 The Ontario Government is allowing churches to re-open at 30% capacity with physical distancing requirements.
 Seating in the church will be considered on a “first come, first served” method.
 The entrance door will be opened 20 minutes prior to Mass, and will remain open until we reach capacity.
-Once we have reached capacity, the door will be closed.

 Should You Come to Church?